 Howdy y’all!
-The maze will open September 30th 2016 and we will run all the way to October 31st 2016 (closed October 24th until 27th).
+Thank you all for another wonderful year in 2017 and we enjoyed meeting you all as we are now closed until 2018.
 We are very excited about seeing you all again along with meeting new friends in the Fall of 2018.
 You can click on the Activities page for more details including specific operating hours and prices.